multiscan/mac_rsync_backup/README.md

 ## Configuration

-The script is configured with a `yaml` file which is essentially divided in two parts:
+The script is configured with a `yaml` file.
+The path of the file (either full or relative to a set of standard paths) is passed as parameter to the script.

+The configuration file is essentially divided in two parts:
   1. few global parameters (name of the backup disk, global `rsync` exclude rules, etc.)
   2. a list of _backups_ each providing at least a _dir_ or a _path_ entry.
 Where
     * a _dir_ will be _rsynced_ as is;